Storm Buckets Now Hosts Websites

 How to try it

-Static site hosting is in alpha on Storm Cellar.
+Static site hosting is in alpha on Storm Buckets.
 Join the alpha →

-The setup walk-through — pointing a custom domain at a bucket, configuring deploys, handling 404s - lives in the docs: Hosting websites on Storm Cellar →
+The setup walk-through — pointing a custom domain at a bucket, configuring deploys, handling 404s - lives in the docs: Hosting websites on Storm Buckets →